What’s the Best Lens for Wildlife Photography in 2023?

 Nikon also have a great range of PF lenses.
 These are prime lenses that have a much smaller body, and are lighter too.
 The downside is that maximum aperture is smaller (so less light is let in), but the cost point and weight savings are very attractive.
 The Nikon 500mm f/5.6 PF lens is a popular choice.

 Canon have their own expensive counterpart too: the Canon 400mm f/2.8.
 But if you like the idea of a fast prime, but not the idea of the £10,000 price tag, I recommend looking at the Sigma 500mm f/4 lens.
 We reviewed it here, and it performed very well at a great discount to the big brands’ offerings.

 Ultimately, unless you have a specific need for a prime lens, you are best placed in choosing a zoom lens.
 It allows for so much more flexibility in your work, and the cost savings are huge.

 It seems like a no-brainer to take a shorter focal length and add a teleconverter to extend the reach of your lens.
 However, these will often reduce the sharpness of your lens by a noticeable amount.

-From personal experience of the Nikon teleconverters, I would insist you avoid the 1.7x and 2.0x versions (the 1.7x is actually the worst of the bunch for Nikon).
-They soften your images too much in my opinion, and unless you’re using a very expensive high-end lens, it’ll degrade the quality of the image from any cheaper lenses more.
+From personal experience of teleconverters, I would insist you avoid the 1.7x versions.
+Typically, a 1.7x converter is found to soften your images too much, and unless you’re using a very expensive high-end lens, it’ll degrade the quality of the image from any cheaper lenses more.